FACt: FORTRAN toolbox for calculating fluctuations in atomic condensates: Details of implementation

 \subsection{GPE solver and details of basis}

-As a first step to compute the BdG matrix and derive the BdG equations, we solve the pair of coupled GP Eqs. (\ref{gpe}) using split-step Crank-Nicolson method \cite{muruganandam_09,vudragovic_12} adapted for binary condensates.
+As a first step to compute the BdG matrix and derive the BdG equations, we solve the pair of CGP Eqs.~(\ref{gpe}) using split time-step Crank-Nicolson \cite{muruganandam_09,vudragovic_12,young_16,young_17} and Fourier-pseudospectral method adapted for binary condensates.
 The method when implemented with imaginary time propagation is appropriate to obtain the stationary ground state wave function of the TBEC.
-To represent the quasiparticle amplitudes $u$s and $v$s as a linear combination of $N_b$ direct product states $\varphi(x)\otimes\varphi(y)$ as defined in Eq.(\ref{exp}), $\varphi(x)$ and $\varphi(y)$ are considered to be the harmonic oscillator eigenstates.
+However, this is not the only method to solve CGP Eqs.
+Thorough reviews of various numerical methods to solve GP equation, including the one we have used, are given in refs. \cite{minguzzi_04, antoine_13}.
+The other numerical methods given in these reviews can as well be adapted to obtain the ground state wave function of TBEC.
+It must also be added that a description of selected numerical methods to solve multicomponent BECs is reviewed in ref. \cite{bao_04}.
+To represent the quasiparticle amplitudes $u$s and $v$s as a linear combination of $N_b$ direct product states $\varphi(x)\otimes\varphi(y)$ as defined in Eq.~(\ref{exp}), $\varphi(x)$ and $\varphi(y)$ are considered to be the harmonic oscillator eigenstates~\cite{bao_05, tiwari_06}.
 To generate $\varphi(x)$ and $\varphi(y)$, we start with the ground $\varphi_0(x)$ and first excited state $\varphi_1(x)$, and higher excited states are generated using the following recurrence relations

 where $H_n(x)$ is the $n$th order Hermite polynomial.
+With this choice both the CGP and BdG equations are solved using pseudospectral methods.
 The computation of basis function is implemented in the subroutine \texttt{basis.f90} and stored on a grid.